kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

  line actions just by pushing the copy-to-clipboard button and pasting into the VSCode terminal*

-## Install PlatfromIO in VSCode
+## Install PlatformIO in VSCode

 1. Run VSCode.
 1. Install the *PlatformIO IDE* extension.
+1. Mash the 'Alien' button in the left toolbar.
+This will install PlatformIO core, create a PLATFORMIO pane, and add a ***Home*** button to the bottom toolbar.
 1. Restart VSCode.

 ## Create the PlatfromIO project

-1. Mash the PlatformIO alien symbol on the left toolbar.
-This will initialize PlatformIO, create a PLATFORMIO pane, and add a ***Home*** button to the bottom toolbar.
+1. Mash the alien button on the left toolbar.
 1. Mash the Home button.
 1. Select "New Project".
 1. Give it a name.